The deals in the table above show you the best lifetime mortgage rates that are currently available from across the whole of the marketplace.

 Lifetime mortgages allow homeowners who are aged over 55 to borrow money against the value of their main residence, whilst still retaining 100% ownership.
 This money (equity) will usually have built up over a number of years, primarily due to a combination of reduction in mortgage balance, and the property value increasing over time.
-They are the most popular form of equity release plan.
+They are the most popular type of equity release scheme.

-Interest is charged by the lender on the amount outstanding and added monthly or annually dependent upon lender.
+Lifetime mortgage interest is charged by the lifetime mortgage provider on the amount outstanding and added monthly or annually dependent upon lender.
 This interest will compound thereafter, and if no payments are made, the balance will increase for the rest of your lifetime.
 Options are available to repay interest charged using voluntary payments or interest only plans, thereby controlling the future balance.

 The plan is eventually repaid upon death, or long term care of the surviving partner, usually by selling the house to repay the lifetime mortgage, with any balance remaining passing into the estate and distributed accordingly.
-Lenders typically allow 12 months for this repayment process to be completed.
+Equity release providers typically allow 12 months for this repayment process to be completed.

 The amount that can be borrowed is calculated taking the age of the youngest applicant, value of the property, postcode and also health and lifestyle of the individual.
 Essentially, the older you are, the higher the maximum loan becomes.
 Typically, you could release 28% of the property value from age 55, rising upto 58% by age 83.